The Tesla Model S is a pioneering electric car, with amazing performance and plenty of space

 The Tesla Model S is Tesla’s first mass produced electric car.

 Built from the ground up as an EV, it is truly a pioneering car.
-The current version of the Model S has exceptional performance and features.
+The current version of the Model S has exceptional performance and features, although availability is limited in the UK in 2022.
 It’s the benchmark electric vehicle that other manufacturers aspire to.

 Positives